-PREFERABLY PRESERVED-Any significant building which the Commission determines, flowing a public hearing, that it is in the public Interest to be preserved rather than demolished.
-A preferably preserved building is subject to the six (6) month demolition delay period of this ordinance.
+PREFERABLY PRESERVED-Any significant building which the Commission determines, following a public hearing, that it is in the public Interest to be preserved rather than demolished.
+A preferably preserved building is subject to the twelve (12) months demolition delay period of this ordinance.

-SIGNIFICANT BUILDING-Any building within the city is in whole or in part seventy-Five (75) years or more old and which has been determined by the Commission or its designee to Be significant based on any of the following criteria:
+SIGNIFICANT BUILDING-Any building within the city which is in whole or in part seventyfive (75) years or more old and which has been determined by the Commission or its designee to be significant based on any of the following criteria: